harshjayprakash/dog-walkers-finder/README.md

 ## Local Deployment

 To run the application, locally download all the packages using `npm install` and `amplify init`, then to start running the application run `ng serve --open`, which will open your default web browser at `localhost:4200`.

+## Limitations and Known Issues

+- You must be logged in to access the 'Manage Dogs' page.
+- The 'Find Walkers' page will not function unless you are logged in and provided a valid postalcode on your account.
+- Logging in Reload Problem: To log in click the person icon.
+Once logged in click the reload button.
+Then click the account "person" icon.